computationalcognitivescience/lovelace/content/_part_i/math.md

 ## Further reading

-For basic principles on mathematics the Internet is a actually a great resource.
+For basic principles on mathematics the Internet is actually a great resource.
 Wikipedia has great pages with much detail on the various concepts introduces in this chapter.
 See for example:

 * [https://en.wikipedia.org/wiki/Set_theory](https://en.wikipedia.org/wiki/Set_theory)